patrickfrey/mewa/doc/tutorial.md

 This chapter will survey the functions used in the AST node functions we have now seen.
 They are also split into snippets covering different aspects.

 #### Reduction Weights
-Define all reduction weights of our language.
+Here are all reduction weights of the reductions defined.
 We have explained the need for weighting reductions in the tutorial.
 ```Lua
 -- Centralized list of the ordering of the reduction rules determined by their weights, we force an order of reductions by defining the weight sums as polynomials:
 rdw_conv = 1.0			-- Reduction weight of conversion